 The hybrid plant uses a combination of solar and biomass—both abundant resources in the communities selected for installation.
 Agricultural operations will be able to continue processing during nighttime hours, as the biomass plant will provide power when the solar PV system is not operating.
 Rural households will enjoy better quality, and cheaper electricity distributed through a mini-grid system.
 Husk Power is serving approximately 100 households and small businesses with their biomass gasification system.
 Customers have switched from kerosene- and diesel-powered systems to the Husk mini-grid.
 However, these customers demand access to reliable and 24/7 power, which is driving the efforts to convert these two sites to the hybrid mini-grid to meet customers’ aspirations.
 These hybrid sites will enable Husk Power Systems to provide cost effective power to customers during daytime with solar PV and night time with Biomass gasification system.

-Husk Power is installing their second hybrid solar/biomass plant at a site in Mogororo, Tanzania.
-Five additional units will be constructed by the end of FY18 – all located in Tanzania.
-The systems will provide 24/7 power, with a discounted tariff for daytime usage in order to pass on the cost benefits of the lower cost of power generation from solar PV.
-Husk Power is working with a partner to identify sites for system installation in Nigeria.
-At each site, 3 professionals will be trained to operate the systems.
-Husk’s systems currently use SparkMeter, a product developed as spin-off of the work done by Powering Agriculture Innovator EarthSpark International during their award.
+Husk Power Systems has installed 2 hybrid solar/biomass plants in Tanzania.
+Three additional hybrid minigrids are being installed and will be commissioned by the first quarter of 2019 – all located in Tanzania.
+They provide 24/7 power, with a discounted tariff for daytime usage in order to pass on the cost benefits of the lower cost of power generation from solar PV.
+At each site, 3 professionals are trained to operate the systems.
+Husk’s systems currently use SparkMeter, a product developed as spin-off of the work done by Powering Agriculture Innovator EarthSpark International.
+Husk Power Systems is in conversations with various partners in Nigeria to identify opportunities.